GhostWeb/DumpBoard/README.md

 * bad-behaviour (recommended)

 Check out http://DumpBoard.com for a working version.

+Try using the raw url with curl to move text to command line servers.

 Copyright (C) 2013 Gregology

 This program is free software: you can redistribute it and/or modify